top of page

 .(click above here)

-35 years into the ad business, here's what I've learned:
+35 years into the ad business, here's what I know:

-- I'm lucky to be living in the best time and place and status in human history.
+- I'm lucky to be living in the best time and place in human history.

 - Advertising in its purest form connects buyers with sellers, and vice versa.